Kingdom of Galicia–Volhynia: Reign of Daniel (1245–1264)

-In 1245, Pope Innocent IV allowed Danylo to be crowned king.
-Danylo wanted more than recognition, commenting bitterly that he expected an army when he received the crown.
-Although Danylo promised to promote recognition of the Pope to his people, his realm continued to be ecclesiastically independent from Rome.
-Thus, Danylo was the only member of the Rurik dynasty to have been crowned king.
-Danylo was crowned by the papal legate Opizo de Mezzano in Dorohochyn 1253 as the first King of all Rus' (Rex Russiae; 1253–1264).
-In 1256 Danylo succeeded in driving the Mongols out of Volhynia, and a year later he defeated their attempts to capture the cities of Lutsk and Volodymyr.
-Upon the approach of a large army under the Mongolian general Boroldai in 1260, however, Danylo was forced to accept their authority and to raze the fortifications he had built against them.
+In 1245, Pope Innocent IV allowed Daniel to be crowned king.
+Daniel wanted more than recognition, commenting bitterly that he expected an army when he received the crown.
+Although Daniel promised to promote recognition of the Pope to his people, his realm continued to be ecclesiastically independent from Rome.
+Thus, Daniel was the only member of the Rurik dynasty to have been crowned king.
+Daniel was crowned by the papal legate Opizo de Mezzano in Dorohochyn 1253 as the first King of Ruthenia (Rex Russiae; 1253–1264).
+In 1256, Daniel succeeded in driving the Mongols out of Volhynia, and a year later he defeated their attempts to capture the cities of Lutsk and Volodymyr.
+Upon the approach of a large army under the Mongolian general Boroldai in 1260; however, Daniel was forced to accept their authority and to raze the fortifications he had built against them.

-Under Danylo's reign, the Kingdom of Ruthenia was one of the most powerful states in east central Europe, and it has been described as a 'golden age' for Galicia–Volhynia.
+Under Daniel's reign, the Kingdom of Galicia–Volhynia was one of the most powerful states in east central Europe, and it has been described as a 'golden age' for Galicia–Volhynia.
 Literature flourished, producing the Galician–Volhynian Chronicle.
 Demographic growth was enhanced by immigration from the west and the south, including Germans and Armenians.
 Commerce developed due to trade routes linking the Black Sea with Poland, Germany, and the Baltic basin.
-Major cities, which served as important economic and cultural centers, included Lviv (where the royal seat would later be moved by Danylo's son), Volodymyr, Halych, Kholm (Danylo's capital), Peremyshl, Dorohychyn, and Terebovlya.
-Galicia–Volhynia was important enough that in 1252 Danylo was able to marry his son Roman to the heiress of the Austrian Duchy in the vain hope of securing it for his family.
+Major cities, which served as important economic and cultural centers, included Lviv (where the royal seat would later be moved by Daniel's son), Volodymyr, Halych, Kholm (Daniel's capital), Peremyshl, Dorohychyn, and Terebovlya.
+Galicia–Volhynia was important enough that in 1252, Daniel was able to marry his son Roman to Gertrude of Babenberg, heiress of the Duchy of Austria, in the vain hope of securing the latter for his family.
 Another son, Shvarn, married a daughter of Mindaugas, Lithuania's first king, and briefly ruled that land from 1267 to 1269.
-At the peak of its expansion, the Galician–Volhynian state contained not only south-western Rus lands, including Red Rus and Black Rus, but also briefly controlled the Brodnici on the Black Sea.
+At the peak of its expansion, the Galician–Volhynian state contained not only south-western Rus lands, including Red Ruthenia and Black Ruthenia, but also briefly controlled the Brodnici on the Black Sea.